Cath Gilmour, Catalyst Co-Chair

 Cath was a journalist for three decades, in newspapers throughout New Zealand and as a freelance feature writer for various publications both here and overseas.
 She spent a season as the New Zealand Antarctic Programme journalist and four years as the Department of Conservation’s first journalist/interpreter, in Christchurch.
-She is a third term Queenstown Lakes District Council Councillor, holding the strategic planning and development portfolio.
+She was a Queenstown Lakes District Council Councillor for three terms, holding the strategic planning and development portfolio.
 She is also a trustee for Central Lakes Trust and Wakatipu Youth Trust.

 Brand Consultant, Graphic Designer, Publisher and Creative.
 Owner and founder of Fluid Visual Communications, a dedicated design and brand management agency based in Queenstown.
 Tim is also co-owner and publisher of The Source Magazine, and the Front Room Gallery.
 Tim has a strong focus on community engagement and was one of the founding members of the Queenstown Coastguard unit.
 He is also a member of the newly-formed Routeburn Dart Wildlife Trust.